 The group grew quite quickly and its interests broadened to include 'all and everything' to do with Quarry Bank.
 This did not prevent the completion of the group's first book: '110 Not Out' for the school's 110th birthday in 1998.
-From this time onwards the group generally consisted of between twenty and thirty members - some of which have come and gone, most of whom have stayed for years!
+From this time onwards the group generally consisted of between twenty and thirty members - some of whom have come and gone, many of whom have stayed for years!
 The group has also benefited from many visitors who may have only come once or twice but have passed on useful information to the group.
 The group has also participated in many activities in the wider Quarry Bank community as well as activities at Mount Pleasant School.

 In the Autumn of 1998 the group published its first book in association with Sutton Publishing and the Black Country Society.
 This was 'Quarry Bank in Old Photographs' and a tradition of elaborate book launches was established at the school.

 One book tends to lead to another and the following year the group produced 'What's Happened to Quarry Bank?' a well illustrated A4 sized book with colour printed cover, etc, and a great deal more text than is found in the Sutton series books.

 Nevertheless the MPLHG returned to Sutton Publishing for its fourth book: 'Quarry Bank: Past and Present' which appeared in 2003.
 Although the pace of book production has closed down, the group continued to flourish and has generally always found something new to consider when looking at the life and times of Quarry Bank.
 Management of the book has changed over the years and after years of working under the umbrella of the Workers Educational Association the group has now become 'independent.'

 New faces are always welcome at the MPLHG whether they appear just once or become regular attenders.
 The only entry qualification needed is an interest in the Mount Pleasant area or Quarry Bank - past, present or future!